What is customer intent?

 Qualtrics + Clarabridge make understanding customer intent easy.
-From analyzing a particular purchasing event to predicting customer behavior at scale, you’re able to use customer intent to take effective, data-led action for buyer intent marketing strategies and more.
+From analysing a particular purchasing event to predicting customer behaviour at scale, you’re able to use customer intent to take effective, data-led action for buyer intent marketing strategies and more.

 Qualtrics + Clarabridge features include:

 - Automatic topic and sentiment sourcing through open text analysis, with key customer drivers and intent, uncovered using iQ™

 - Emotion, intent, and effort detection with 150+ industry-specific natural language understanding (NLU) models that pinpoint customers’ underlying needs

 - Data collection of feedback from social media posts, product reviews, support conversations, chat, and more, with automatic trigger actions based on customer intent signals such as customer effort

 - Real-time insights from customer calls and conversations